zdharma-continuum/zinit/README.md

 # News
 * 13-11-207
   - New ice modifier – `make`.
-It causes `make`-command to be executed after cloning or updating plugins.
+It causes the `make`-command to be executed after cloning or updating plugins and snippets.
 For example there's `Zshelldoc` that uses `Makefile` to build final scripts:

     ```SystemVerilog
     zplugin ice as"command" pick"build/zsd*" make; zplugin light zdharma/zshelldoc
     ```

-    This doesn't trigger the `install` target, but this does:
+    The above doesn't trigger the `install` target, but this does:

     ```SystemVerilog
     zplugin ice as"command" pick"build/zsd*" make"install PREFIX=/tmp"; zplugin light zdharma/zshelldoc